robert-hh/SH1106/readme.md

 MISO is not used.
 - dc is the GPIO Pin object for the Data/Command selection.
 It will be initialized by the driver.
 - res is the GPIO Pin object for the reset connection.
 It will be initialized by the driver.
-If it is not needed, it can be set to 'None' or omitted.
-In this case the default value of 'None' applies.
+If it is not needed, it can be set to `None` or omitted.
+In this case the default value of `None` applies.
 - cs is the GPIO Pin object for the CS connection.
 It will be initialized by the driver.
-If it is not needed, it can be set to 'None' or omitted.
-In this case the default value of 'None' applies.
+If it is not needed, it can be set to `None` or omitted.
+In this case the default value of `None` applies.

 ## Methods